taigw/brats17/README.md

 [model_download]: https://drive.google.com/open?id=1moxSHiX1oaUW66h-Sd1iwaTuxfI-YlBA
 * Obtain binary segmentation of whole tumors, run `python test.py config/test_wt.txt`.
 * Obtain segmentation of all the tumor subregions, run `python test.py config/test_all_class.txt`.

+## 3, How to train
+The trainig process needs 9 steps, with axial view, sagittal view, coronal view for whole tumor, tumor core, and enhance tumor core, respectively.

+The following commeands are examples for these steps.
+However, you can edit the corresponding `*.txt` files for different configureation.